PaddlePaddle/Paddle/doc/v2/howto/capi/compile_paddle_lib_en.md

 ### Linking Description:

-There are three kinds of link methods:
+There are three kinds of linking methods:

 1. Linking with dynamic library `libpaddle_capi_shared.so`（This way is much more convenient and easier, **Without special requirements, it is recommended**）, refer to the following：
-    1. Compiling with CPU version and using `OpenBLAS`; only need link one library named `libpaddle_capi_shared.so` to develop prediction program through C-API.
+    1. Compiling with CPU version and using `OpenBLAS`; only need to link one library named `libpaddle_capi_shared.so` to develop prediction program through C-API.
-    1. Compiling with CPU version and using `MKL` lib, you need link MKL library directly to develop prediction program through PaddlePaddle C-API, due to `MKL` has its own dynamic library.
+    1. Compiling with CPU version and using `MKL` lib, you need to link MKL library directly to develop prediction program through PaddlePaddle C-API, due to `MKL` has its own dynamic library.
-    1. Compiling with GPU version, CUDA library will be loaded dynamic on prediction program run-time, and also set CUDA library to  `LD_LIBRARY_PATH` environment variable.
+    1. Compiling with GPU version, CUDA library will be loaded dynamically on prediction program run-time, and also set CUDA library to  `LD_LIBRARY_PATH` environment variable.

 2. Linking with static library `libpaddle_capi_whole.a`，refer to the following：
     1. Specify `-Wl,--whole-archive` linking options.